BockmonClassroom/hw2-Chihiro1998/README.md

 #### 4.2 Boxplots
 Box plots summarize the distribution of leaf width and leaf length for all plants and each species, highlighting the central tendency, spread, and outliers.<br>
 **Leaf Width:** <br>
 Zamioculcas zamiifolia: The box is narrow, indicating concentrated data.
 The median is near the center, aligning with the mean 3.10.
-The whiskers (range) are short, confirming the small variance 0.23 and standard deviation 0.48.<br>
+The range are short, confirming the small variance 0.23 and standard deviation 0.48.<br>
 Snake Plant: The boxplot shows a tight distribution around 6 cm.
 The median is slightly above the mean, consistent with the data's slight right skew.<br>
 Bunny Ears Cactus: The box is wider, with a longer whisker on the right side, reflecting the higher variance 2.12 and a few outliers.
 The median 3.20 cm is smaller than the mean 3.85 cm, indicating right skewness.<br>
 All Plants: The overall boxplot shows a large spread, with multiple modes corresponding to each plant's characteristics.<br>